httptoolkit/frida-js/README.md

 To connect to a remote instance (such as a mobile device) you can pass options to `connect()`, such as `connect({ host: 'localhost:27042' })`.

-See the full API reference below for more details of the Frida APIs exposed, or see the test suite for a selection of working examples, and fixtures to test against.
+See the full API reference below for more details of the Frida APIs exposed, or see the test suite for a selection of working examples, and fixture binaries to test against.
+The code for the fixtures is also provided (in `test/fixture-setup`).
+Each fixture is a tiny Rust application that can be built by running `cargo build` in its directory (assuming you have a Rust toolchain installed locally).

 ## Frida Caveats